Vermont Global Warming Solutions Act

 Fundamentally, the Solutions Act is an action framework.
 It will require state government to lead in the advancement and implementation of job-creating, pollution-reducing climate solutions and, as a last remedy, create a venue for Vermonters to hold the State accountable through the courts if further action is needed to hit the targets.
 Massachusetts, Connecticut and, more recently, Maine are among the states that have a Solutions Act framework in place; a framework that has enabled them to make far more climate progress than Vermont to date.
 This new law sets the stage for Vermont, finally, to make much-needed, job-creating progress.

 In October, the State appointed 23 members to the Vermont Climate Council, the body under the Solutions Act that will serve as the lead entity to craft the required Climate Action Plan to achieve the targets, with an initial draft due December 2021.
 Fifteen legislative appointments were made, representing low-income, small business, youth, the farming community, and many other perspectives and expertise.
 VNRC’s Energy and Climate Program Director/VECAN Coordinator Johanna Miller is among the appointees to the Council.
 In February 2021, five subcommittees were formed to lead the process of developing recommendations and strategies for the Climate Action Plan.
 The five subcommittees are 1) Rural Resilience and Adaptation 2) Agriculture and Ecosystems 3) Cross-Sector Mitigation 4) Just Transitions and 5) Science and Data.

-Find more information about the Solutions Act and the Climate Council below:
+Find more information about the Solutions Act, the Climate Council and the Climate Action Plan below:

 Find more information, including the full list of Climate Council Appointees and Subcommittee members at the Official Vermont Climate Council Website.